 Sourdough oven spring explained:

 When bread goes into the oven it rises an extra 20% (roughly) during the first 10-12 minutes.
 The rapid rise is called oven spring.
-It occurs in all leavened breads and is more aggressive when steam is introduced to the oven as it makes the process for effective.
+It occurs in all leavened types of bread and is more aggressive when steam is introduced to the oven as it makes the process more effective.

 Why sourdough bread rises in the oven